-Historically, substance abuse has been viewed as a crime rather than a chronic disease.
+Historically, substance use disorder has been viewed as a crime rather than a chronic disease.
 While some drugs like alcohol, tobacco, and prescription drugs are considered licit (or legal), many commonly misused drugs are illicit, or illegal to purchase.
-Therefore, screening populations for substance abuse is accompanied by various legal implications and raises ethical concerns.
+Therefore, screening populations for substance use disorders is accompanied by various legal implications and raises ethical concerns.

 Resources to Learn More

 The Legal Action Center has an Addiction and Substance Use Project that is designed to encourage prevention and treatment of substance use disorders.
 The Center also works to combat discrimination through legal services.
 The site also provides information on policy advocacy, technical assistance for providers, trainings, and other resources.